Colin Kaepernick reportedly lands $1 million book deal

 Kaepernick made headlines last year after kneeling during the national anthem before the start of NFL games.
 Kaepernick kneeled to protest police brutality and racial injustice in the U.S.

-Kaepernick was joined by a number of NFL players spurring a national conversation about political activism by athletes.
+Kaepernick was joined by a number of NFL players, spurring a national conversation about political activism by athletes.
 Although Kaepernick has not played for the NFL this season, players have continued to kneel or sit during the national anthem in solidarity with Kaepernick.

-The gesture prompted an angry response from President Trump who said players should be fired for not standing during the Star-Spangled Banner.
-Trump’s Vice President Mike Pence left an Indianapolis Colts game after players from the opposing team, the 49ers, kneeled during the national anthem.
+The gesture prompted an angry response from President Trump, who said players should be fired for not standing during the Star-Spangled Banner.
+Vice President Mike Pence left an Indianapolis Colts game after players from the opposing team, the 49ers, kneeled during the national anthem.

 FORMER NFL PLAYER: PRESIDENT TRUMP AND COLIN KAEPERNICK SHOULD MEET